ulandz/vectordash-host/README.md

 1) `vdhost install` - Install dependencies on the host machine to configure it for hosting

-2) `vdhost launch` - Run the client script on the host machine
+2) `vdhost is-running` - Check if the client daemon process is running on this machine

+3) `vdhost login` - Allows the user to authenticate themselves and their machine

-3) `vdhost set-commands` - Prompt user to set up commands for mining on their machine
+4) `vdhost set-commands` - Allows user to set up miner on their machine

-4) `vdhost set-gpu-ids <IDS>` - Set the GPUs that user would like to list on Vectordash (space separated)
+5) `vdhost start-hosting` - Runs the client daemon that brings the machine online and hosts it on Vectordash

-5) `vdhost start-miner` - Start mining

-6) `vdhost stop-miner` - Stop mining
+6) `vdhost stop-hosting` - Stops the client daemon and removes the machine from being hosted on Vectordash

+7) `vdhost start-miner GPU_ID` - Starts the miner of your choice for the provided GPU (id)

+8) `vdhost stop-miner GPU_ID` - Stops the miner for the provided GPU (id)